kfb19/mri-breast-cancer-detection/README.md

   python chosen_cnn_to_train.py
 ```

-Please view the READMEs for the API and the frontend for information on how to run locally.
+Please view the README for the API for information on how to run locally.

 ## File Structure